craigbrinkerhoff/craigbrinkerhoff.github.io/README.md

 There are specific `blogdown` settings set up in the `.Rprofile`.
 These facilitate faster iterating on the website (auto-loading of server in-browser, auto-kniting on save, etc.) Check those out too.

-The `/docs` folder includes a page to auto-redirect craigbrinkerhoff.github.io to the correct website too!
+The `/docs` folder includes a page to auto-redirect craigbrinkerhoff.github.io to the correct URL too!